 Until the NCAA officially recognizes cheerleading as a sport, safety requirements will not be hard and fast.
 Most team coaches have a background in an applicable field of athletic instruction, but there is no minimum education or experience level which can open the door for unqualified coaches without the proper knowledge of safe practices, equipment or facilities.

 Following generally accepted restrictions on stunt height and equipment quality can also help to reduce the amount of injuries that are occurring.
-Proper mats and flooring are integral into preventing injury in practice, while a coach should enforce gear and attire standards.
+Proper mats and flooring are integral to preventing injury in practice, while a coach should enforce gear and attire standards.

-Taking rest breaks and not overworking the team will ensure that the cheerleaders are not too tired, ill, or hungry to perform their stunts, while proper stretching will help to physically prevent injury.
-A coach should not only have knowledge of cheerleading, but injury prevention and treatment knowledge to make certain that if an accident does occur, the appropriate steps will be taken immediately afterward.
+Taking rest breaks and not overworking the team will ensure that the cheerleaders are not too tired, ill or hungry to perform their stunts, while proper stretching will help to physically prevent injury.
+A coach should not only have knowledge of cheerleading, but also injury prevention and treatment knowledge to make certain that if an accident does occur, the appropriate steps will be taken immediately afterward.

 Negligence in cheerleading can potentially disable or kill a cheerleader, and if your cheerleading accident was caused by another person’s carelessness, you deserve to have your rights fought for.
 Contact an experienced Connecticut personal injury lawyer to learn what recourse you have after your accident.

 Contact Our Hartford Connecticut Cheerleading Accident Law Firm